interlay/interbtc-spec/polkabtc-spec/docs/source/security_performance/liquidations.rst

 When the Liquidation Vault contains tokens, users can do a liquidation_redeem ("burn event").
 Users can call this function to burn PolkaBTC and receive DOT in return.

 * The user receives ``liquidationVault.collateral * (burnedTokens / (issued + toBeIssued)`` in its free balance.
-* At most ``liquidationVault.toBeRedeemed - liquidationVault.issued`` tokens can be burned.
+* At most ``liquidationVault.issued - liquidationVault.toBeRedeemed`` tokens can be burned.

 Vault liquidation affects Vault interactions is the following ways: